-NFL Trade Rumors: Seahawks’ Earl Thomas Trade Could Bring First Round Draft Pick, According To ‘Seattle Times’
+NFL Trade Rumors: Seahawks’ Earl Thomas Trade Could Bring First-Round Draft Pick, According To ‘Seattle Times’

-With NFL trade rumors surrounding members of the Seattle Seahawks, it’s being suggested that free safety Earl Thomas could be worth an exchange for draft picks, says The Seattle Times.
+With NFL trade rumors surrounding members of the Seattle Seahawks, it’s being suggested that free safety Earl Thomas could be worth an exchange for draft picks, says the Seattle Times.
 It’s been previously said that Michael Bennett, Richard Sherman, and Kam Chancellor could all be on the move with the “Legion of Boom” getting deconstructed.
 Earl Thomas has made comments before about lack of a contract extension and the Seahawks getting rid of him.
-In addition, a recent lack of comments by head coach Pete Caroll involving the Earl Thomas situation point to the fact the team may be close to rebuilding.
+In addition, a recent lack of comments by head coach Pete Caroll involving the Earl Thomas situation point to the fact that the team may be close to rebuilding.
 If that’s the case, trading Earl Thomas for draft picks could be in the works and one source believes it could be some valuable picks coming back.

 Bob Condotta of Seattle Times recently reported that the Seahawks will prefer making a trade for NFL Draft picks when it comes to Earl Thomas, due to their salary cap situation.
 Condotta goes on to say that a source at the NFL Combine indicated the Seahawks would be able to trade Thomas for a first-round pick in addition to a mid-round pick, which could ultimately be in the fourth round.
 Previously, a report had suggested that Thomas would net Seattle several picks on Day 2 of the NFL Draft, but clearly, his value could be perceived much higher if other sources connected to the NFL believe so.